sanbox-irl/tween/README.md

 ## Going Fast ⚡️

-This library is, ultimately, a math library, and benefits enormously from being in release mode and having link-time optimization enabled.
-If Debug releases feel slow, consider having this compiled in release mode nonetheless, and enabling LTO.
+This library is, ultimately, a math library, and benefits enormously from being in release mode.

 ## Features